couchbase/query/tutorial/content/slide-1.md

 Welcome to the Couchbase query tutorial!

-SQL for Documents, codenamed N1QL (pronounced “nickel”), is the new query language from Couchbase.
+SQL for Documents, codename N1QL (pronounced “nickel”), is the new query language from Couchbase.
 It extends SQL to JSON document databases.